smartcontractkit/documentation/README.md

 ## Deploy Preview

 This repo is configured to automatically create a draft preview environment on Vercel when a PR is opened.
-You can access the URL by viewing the PR checks
+You can access the URL by viewing the PR checks.

 ![PR Checks](./.github/docs/pr-checks-deploy-url.png)